kaizhangpnl/se_grid_plot_interp_utils/README.md

 - make_interp.csh: make interpolation to and from data on SE grid
 - grids: SCRIP grid files
 - mapping_files: mapping data files
+- ne30np4: the default grid used in CAM5 and E3SMv1
+- ne30pg2: the new physics-dyanical grid for E3SMv2